SolCharms/Betelgeuse/README.md

     dex-cli fetch-dex-by-key -k 5Dk5f6Jdk15Ah4wftzZ72AxDRczrKM4vg3UC9ta8zPMR

 where the -k option is necessary and whose input requires the derivative dex account pubkey.
-The output to the terminal will look like:
+The output to the terminal is the information contained in the derivative dex state account and will look like:

 ![Screenshot from 2023-01-15 19-56-14](https://user-images.githubusercontent.com/97003046/212577261-a783ae85-1009-4084-9234-815525de0066.png)